srele96/sk-experiments/async-currying/README.md

 ## Promises execution order

-JavaScript goes through the code, puts promises and async function calls aside, finishes with regular blocking JavaScript code, then executes promises.
+JavaScript goes through the code, puts promises and async functions on microtask stack, finishes with regular blocking JavaScript code, then executes promises.

-Promise is enqueued, then executed and enqueues promises inside of it.
+Promises are placed on microtask stack, any promise called inside is placed after previous one calls it.

 Check the following code: